Knuckles-Team/geniusbot/README.md

 * [Module not found mpl_toolkits. create __init__.py in main package folder](https://stackoverflow.com/questions/18596410/importerror-no-module-named-mpl-toolkits-with-maptlotlib-1-3-0-and-py2exe)
 This was applied on custom lib folder and venv.

+* PyHive not finding the correct SASL.
+C++ distributable installed from Visual Studio

+* PyHive not importing dialect import dialect by registering it using sqlalchemy dialect registrar.

 ## Running the tests